The Oscars are getting a reboot — and a 'popular film' award

 Los Angeles Times film critic Justin Chang mocked the changes, joking on Twitter that the Oscars should be honored for "Best Achievement in Pandering."
 New York Times film critic Manohla Dargis agreed, referring to the new category as a "stupid, insulting and pathetically desperate change."

 The academy is also planning to move up the air date of the 2020 broadcast by two weeks, from Feb.
 23 to Feb.
-9. (The next telecast will still air on the previously announced date: Feb.
-24, 2019.)
+9, a change that could push other prominent award shows to eye other dates on the calendar.
+(The next Academy Awards will still be held on the previously announced date — Feb.
+24, 2019 — and televised on ABC.)